KRLD-FM: History

-105.3 FM went on the air in January 1958 with a classical music format, using the call sign KSFM.
+The station went on the air in January 1958 with a classical music format, using the call sign KSFM.
 In 1960, the station went dark and then resurfaced with an automated beautiful music format as KPSD, only to sign-off again by the end of the year.
 Century Broadcasting purchased the dark KPSD in 1962 and returned it to the air as KMAP, "The Sound of Success", featuring classical music and later, Broadway show tunes.
 In 1968, Century sold KMAP to Dawson Communications, which changed the call letters to KXXK and the format to MOR music.

 KXXK became KOAX ("Coax") in 1971, returning to the beautiful music format.
 Through the 1970s and into the early 1980s, KOAX was one of the most popular FM stations in Dallas/Fort Worth, consistently scoring top 10 ratings.
 But by 1985, its ratings were falling, and KOAX changed its call sign to KQZY ("Cozy 105.3") that year, evolving the format from beautiful music to soft adult contemporary.
+Personalities included, Chris Miller, Jack Murray, Ken Conrad, Bill Brown, Lisa Leigh, Nina Cunningham and Vickie Hunter.

 KQZY changed format to hot AC as "Star 105.3" in September 1989, taking the new call sign KRSR the following summer.
 "Star" featured such personalities as Bob Nelson, John McCarty, Teri Richardson, Mike Sheppard, Stoobie Doak and Scott Carpenter, who also served as program director.
-Ratings remained low, and on January 27, 1992, following a 2-day electronic countdown, Alliance Broadcasting (based in Walnut Creek, California) launched the very first "Young Country" station on 105.3 FM with the station temporarily taking the call sign KRRM before becoming KYNG in February.
+Ratings remained low, and on January 27, 1992, following a 2-day electronic countdown, Alliance Broadcasting (based in Walnut Creek, California) launched the first "Young Country" station on 105.3 FM with the station temporarily taking the call sign KRRM before becoming KYNG in February.
 The format featured current-heavy country music aimed toward a younger audience, and created "morning shows" all day that highlighted listener calls, frequent requests and fun disc jockey talk.
 It was all a part of owner Alliance's "Young Country" concept, repeated in other media markets around the country.
 Throughout the country format's tenure, its marketing brand was "Young Country 105.3, FM 105".

 KYNG was one of four stations (the others being KXTX-TV, and sister stations KOAI and KRBV) that fell victim to the Cedar Hill tower collapse on October 12, 1996.
 Three workers were killed, and one worker was injured when a gust of wind caught the gin pole being used for construction of a new antenna for KXTX.
 After the collapse, the stations scrambled to get back on air and later ended up using an auxiliary site for many months, though at a much reduced power output.
 Because of this, KYNG's ratings plummeted.